DRAWN TO DESIGN:

 In honor of the 100th anniversary of the founding of the School of Architecture and Allied Arts, this exhibit displayed student drawings that were created during the first years of the University of Oregon architecture program.
 The drawings represent imaginative exercises in working with different buildings types, decorative details, and classical elements.
 Created over the course of several decades, they reflect changing approaches to media, style, and architectural education.

 The architecture program at the University of Oregon was formally established in June 1914 by the Board of Regents.
 The board supported earlier decisions by the Board of Higher Curricula to transfer architectural education from Oregon Agricultural College (now OSU) to the University of Oregon.
 Ellis F. Lawrence, a Portland architect, was appointed director of the new architectural school.
 Lawrence had already been employed by the state to develop the university’s building plan.
-On November 12, 1914, a new Architecture Building (now embedded in Lawrence Hall) was formally opened.
-The new building included spacious studios, classrooms, a gallery, and a library.
+On November 12, 1914, a new Architecture Building (now embedded in Lawrence Hall), designed by William C. Knighton, was formally opened.
+The new building, photo courtesy of Oregon State Library, included spacious studios, classrooms, a gallery, and a library.

 From the beginning of the program until about 1960, selected student drawings were retained and stored in the Architecture and Allied Arts Library.
 Their large format and storage conditions made their access very difficult.
 Some of the drawings are as large as 46 x 72 inches.
 A recent repurposing of A&AA Library space has enabled better physical access to these items.
 To improve intellectual access, Helene Hannon, a Robert and Dorris Thomas Endowment Intern, collaborated with Ed Teague, Head, A&AA Library, and Stephanie Kays, Special Collections & University Archives, to develop an online finding aid for the 1,600 drawings in this collection.